HubRise/website/content/apps/smood/en/pull-catalog.md

 Some EPOS solutions offer the ability to export the catalog to HubRise.
 Refer to your EPOS documentation on the HubRise website [Apps page](/apps) to verify.
 If your EPOS does not offer this feature, you can populate your HubRise catalog manually, using the HubRise [Catalog Manager](/apps/catalog-manager/overview).

+If you handle the same catalog across multiple platforms, consider creating catalog variants, which let you customise the price and availability of your products for each specific platform.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog).
+To learn how to create and manage catalog variants with the Catalog Manager, see [Variants](/apps/catalog-manager/variants).

+### Select the Catalog Variant to Pull

+If you create a catalog variant for Smood on HubRise, you need to select it from the Smood back office before you pull your catalog.
+Follow these steps:

+1. Log in to your [Smood back office](https://manager.smood.ch).
+1. Select the restaurant.
+1. Click the **Settings** tab, then in the **Integrations** section, click **Settings**.
+1. In the **POS Order References Settings** dialog that appears, from the **Catalog variant to retrieve** list, select the catalog variant that you want to pull.
+1. To confirm, click **Save**.

+The catalog variant that you choose is used for both manual and automatic pull.

 ### Manual Catalog Pull